Included in the The Times Top 20 Guided Tours to Book Now

 Transport to Orkney is not included in the price of the tour.
 It is possible to fly to Kirkwall from London with LoganAir via Edinburgh, Aberdeen, Glasgow or Manchester.
 It is also possible to get the ferry from Aberdeen to Kirkwall or Scrabness to Stromness.
 We will send the recommended flight and ferry options when they are available to book (by September 2019), and ask that you make your own reservation.
 Transfers will be provided for these recommended flights and ferries.

 There is a lot of walking or scrambling over archaeological sites.
-This tour should not be undertaken by anyone who is not sure-footed.
-You are outside on exposed sites for much of the time.
+You will be on your feet for long stretches of time, in some cases on exposed sites and walking over rough terrain and steep slopes.
+Therefore sure-footedness and agility are essential.
 Average distance by coach per day: 25 miles.

 Between 10 and 22 participants.